-Even though I grew up in a conservative Christian faith community, my father was a science professor and a bit unorthodox.
+Even though I grew up in the LDS faith, my father was a science professor and a bit unorthodox.
 He taught me to question things and think for myself.
 With that upbringing, you’d think I would be quite confident and easily claim my own authority.
 But that was not the case.
 Somewhere along the way, I bought into the idea that I had to prove my worth—to my parents, church leaders, teachers, and especially God.
 This constant “hustle for my worthiness” (as Brené Brown calls it) was exhausting and always left me feeling like I wasn’t enough.
 It also set me up for decades of depression.

 I don’t know about your experience, but it seems to me that most churches teach with absolutes—either/or, black-and-white thinking.
 It’s what I heard a lot of while growing up.
 This type of all-or-nothing thinking is called binary thinking because there are only two choices.
 You’re either good or bad, obedient or rebellious, happy or sad.
 As I’ve talked to people who wrestle with their faith, binary thinking is almost always a part of the struggle.
 But binary thinking is rigid and judgmental, both of which are harmful when you struggle with your spiritual identity or faith.

 Feeling abandoned by God

 Have you experienced God’s silence?
 Or felt like God didn’t care about you?
 I have and it’s one of the worst feelings in the world.
 Here’s what happened—although my depression varied from mild to severe, there was one particularly dark time, about 5 years ago, when I hit rock bottom.
 It was so bad that I had to look for reasons to stay alive.
 I begged God to just let me know that I mattered . . . and the heavens were silent.